 NIJ will consider applications under which two or more entities would carry out the federal award; however, only one entity may be the applicant.
-Any others must be proposed as subrecipients (subgrantees).
-For additional information on subawards, see the OJP Grant Application Resource Guide.
+Any others must be

 NIJ may elect to fund applications submitted under this FY 2023 solicitation in future fiscal years, dependent on, among other considerations, the merit of the applications and the availability of appropriations.